b-reich/benjaminreich.de/content/about.md

 ### I'm a DevOps Engineer
-I'm a started as a Sys-Admin.
+I'm started as a Sys-Admin.
 Maintaining Client-Nodes, Servers (Windows and Linux) and managing network infrastructure was just the beginning.
 Nowerdays my focus is more in configuration and infrastructure as code.
 My heart belongs to pipelines.

-Tools: Ansible, Terraform
+Tools: Ansible, Terraform \
-Programming Languages: 🐍Python, Java
+Programming Languages: 🐍Python, Java \
-Learning: Golang, 🦀Rust, K8s
+Learning: Golang, 🦀Rust, K8s \
-🐧Linux
+🐧Linux \
-Azure, AWS, HetznerCloud and GPC
+Azure, AWS, HetznerCloud and GPC \
 CI/CD: AzureDevOps, gitlab-ci, jenkins, github-actions, travis-ci